(813) 482-0355

 How Car Accident Compensation Works in Florida

-Although crashes happen frequently in Florida – about 500 per day – a lot of injured accident victims don’t know how to get the compensation they deserve.
+Car accidents can be sudden, life-altering, and, unfortunately, common events that leave even the most careful drivers with serious injuries.
+Although crashes happen frequently in Florida – about 500 per day – a lot of injured accident victims don't know how to get the compensation they deserve.

-Types of Car Accident Compensation
+Types of Car Accident Compensation in Florida

-After a bad accident – whether it’s a rear-end hit, head-on collision with a distracted driver, or a T-bone at an intersection with a red-light runner, for example – there are generally two types of car accident compensation you can collect: economic damages, which are objectively verifiable and tied to a specific dollar amount, and non-economic damages, which are more subjectively determined losses like pain and suffering.
+After a bad accident – whether it's a rear-end crash, head-on collision with a distracted driver, or a T-bone at an intersection with a red-light runner, for example – there are generally two types of car accident compensation you can collect: economic damages, which are objectively verifiable and tied to a specific dollar amount, and non-economic damages, which are more subjectively determined losses like pain and suffering.

 • Emergency medical care